 End Sub

 All you need to do is make a selection that contains the comment you want to modify (select the text in the main document that includes the comment indicator) and then run the macro.
 Enter a new name and initials when prompted.
-When the macro is done running, it may not appear like anything has changed.
-If you save your document and reload it, you'll note that the comment author names have been changed as you indicated.
+When the macro is done running, it may not appear like anything has changed, depending on your version of Word.
+If this is the case, then save your document and reload it.
+You should then see the updated information in the comments.

 Note: